-On Snapshot Day you will have the option to monitor from the shore using Dry Protocols or enter the stream using Wet Protocols.
+On Snapshot Day you will have the option to monitor from the shore or enter the water.
 Remember - safety first!

 You should use caution and common sense when entering a body of water.
 Do not enter the water if:

 - There is a fast current

 - Any chance of over-topping your waders

 - If the banks are too steep